16 Best Beaches in San Diego for Families with Kids of All Ages

 The sand, the sparkling salt water, the smell of sunscreen, the sound of laughter — it’s safe to say that one of the things people love most about San Diego is the beaches.
-Whether you’re looking to book nearby kid-friendly hotels, learn how to surf, or simply enjoy a nice day out on the sand, my list of the best beaches in San Diego for families will help you decide which one to visit with your kids.
+Whether you want to learn how to surf, build epic sand castles, or find kid-friendly hotels nearby, my list of the best beaches in San Diego for families will help you out.

 Our San Diego beaches are spread across a stunning 70 miles of coastline.
-As a resident, I have my favorite spots, and they’re listed at the top.
-As many of you know, I am deeply familiar with these beaches, having raised a child here.
-Since I also help families plan vacations to San Diego, I know what parents with kids of all ages are looking for and which beaches have the best amenities for them.
+As a local who’s raised a child here, I’ve spent years exploring them, and I’ve listed my favorite family-friendly spots right at the top.
+Since I also help families plan vacations to San Diego, I know what parents with kids of all ages are looking for and which beaches offer the best amenities.

 See also: Best Things to Do in San Diego with Kids